tinyheero/BICG-2016/copy_number/content/lab.md

 echo `pwd`/data/cel/GSM337662.CEL >> data/cel/file_list.txt
 ```

-### Part 1.1 - Array Normalisation and LRR/BAF Extraction
+### Step 1 - Array Normalization and LRR/BAF Extraction

 The first step in array analysis is to normalise the data and extract the log R and BAF (B Allele Frequencies).
 The following steps will create normalised data from Affymetrix SNP6 data.

-We require a number of data files that define the SNP6.0 arrays.
+We require a number of data files that define the SNP 6.0 arrays.

 The sketch file gives a subset of the probes that work well for normalization.